SinithH/uno/doc/articles/faq.md

 ## How is Uno platform different from Xamarin forms or Avalonia?
 Multiple techniques can be used to render UI, ranging from rendering pixels in a Frame Buffer (Avalonia), to rendering only using platform-provided controls (Xamarin.Forms).

 While the former provides a high flexibility in terms of rendering fidelity and the ability to add new platforms, it has the drawback of not following the platform native behaviors.
-For instance, interactions with text boxes, has to be re-implemented completely in order to match the native behavior, and has to be updated regularly to follow platform updates.
+For instance, interactions with text boxes, have to be re-implemented completely in order to match the native behavior, and has to be updated regularly to follow platform updates.
 This approach also makes it very difficult to integrate native UI components "in-canvas", such as Map or Browser controls.

 The latter, however, provides full fidelity with the underlying platform, making it blend easily with native applications.
 While this can be interesting for some kinds of applications, designers usually want to have a branded pixel-perfect look and feel which stays consistent across platforms, where drawing primitives are not available.